PhilAldridge/CV/README.md

 ####Teacher of Mathematics and Computer Science

-I am a Bristol based teacher of Mathematics and Computer Science.
-Coding has always been a hobby of mine, starting on BASIC when I was 8, and I aspire to train to become a full-time software developer.
+I am a Bristol based teacher of Mathematics and Computer Science who aspires to train to become a full-time software developer.
+Coding has always been a hobby of mine, starting on BASIC when I was 8.

 I have a passion for learning and for problem solving and my enthusiasm for these are infectious (and I have my ex-students' maths results to prove it!).
 As a teacher, I have excellent communication skills, even when discussing complex topics with people who have different amounts of knowledge in the topic being discussed.